After Giving Birth: Changing Expectations for Parents

 Recognize your need to talk, to feel protected, to have private time.
 Allow yourself to cry, to sit, to think.
 Ask for help when you need it, and accept help when it’s offered.
 Knowing your needs is not a weakness.
 Share your thoughts with your partner.
 Or pick up the phone and call a friend, your mother, a sister, or an aunt.
 Rest, eat right, and get some light exercise.
 The mind feels best when the body feels good.

 Shaping your family

 Over the next year, your household will go through many changes.
 If this is your first child, you and your partner will have to adjust to the idea of being a family.
 If you have older children, help them adjust to the new baby.
 Sharing chores, time, and attention is something you’ll all need to work on.
-If you’re a single mother, you may find that your baby has a “family” of friends as well as relations.
+If you’re a single mother, you may find that your baby has a “family” of friends as well as relatives.

 As a newborn, your baby has many needs.
 These must be blended into the family’s style.
 Take the baby on outings, so he or she is part of the family from the beginning.
 Involve everyone in activities you all can enjoy doing together.

 The demands on your relationship have just increased.
 So do your best to strengthen your partnership ties.
 Set aside time to talk every day.
 Put away the dinner dishes together or take a break before bedtime.
 Also, try to spend time alone.
 It will help you remember why you’re together.
 Return to sex when it feels right and it’s OK with your healthcare provider.
 But don’t think of breastfeeding as a form of birth control.
 Instead, talk with your healthcare provider about birth control methods that might be right for this time in your life.

 Call your healthcare provider if you have any of the following concerns:

 You don’t want to be with the baby.